determined-ai/determined/docs/interfaces/notebooks.rst

    EOL
    $ det notebook start --config-file config.yaml

-By default, clusters that are launched by ``det deploy gcp up``, ``det deploy aws --deployment-type efs``, or ``det deploy aws --deployment-type fsx`` will create a Network file system that is shared by all the agents and automatically mounted into Notebook containers at ``/run/determined/workdir/shared_fs/``.
+By default, launching a cluster by ``det deploy gcp up``, ``det deploy aws --deployment-type efs``, or ``det deploy aws --deployment-type fsx`` creates a Network file system that is shared by all the agents and is automatically mounted into Notebook containers at ``/run/determined/workdir/shared_fs/``.

 To launch a notebook with ``det deploy local cluster-up``, a user can add the ``--auto-bind-mount``